How to Setup Open Graph and Twitter Cards for WordPress

-Pinterest Rich Pins Validator: Similar to Twitter cards, you need to validate your Rich Pins before they can be used by Pinterest.
-The process is simple; just enter the URL containing the Open Graph tags.
+Pinterest Rich Pins Validator: Similar to the last two validators, just enter the URL containing the Open Graph tags to preview and be sure your content is displaying as it should.
 If you have followed the entire tutorial you will have no problem at all.
-You will see the message “Your Pin’s been validated!
-Apply Now.”

-By using these Meta tags, we can optimize the way titles, images, descriptions and other details appear on social media.
-It can help us in getting more traffic from social sites, and links with better information tend to get more shares and natural links.
-Also people tend to trust the links that contain more information rather than clicking on naked links or short URLs.
-It will also help if you are using techniques to automate social sharing of your WordPress posts.
+By using these Open Graph meta tags you can optimize the way titles, images, descriptions and other details for your content appear on social media.
+This can aid in increasing traffic from social sites, as links with clear information tend to get more shares and natural links.
+Also people tend to trust the links that contain more information rather than clicking on naked or short URLs (it can also help if you are using techniques to automate social sharing as well).

 Which WordPress plugins do you use to implement these meta tags?
-Feel free to mention them in comments.
+Do you have any other tips or tricks to add?
+Feel free to mention your thoughts in the comments below.

 Hello there!
 Extremely good article!
 I’m a usual website visitor to your website.
 Keep up the fantastic work, I read few articles on this internet site

 and I believe that your weblog is very interesting and contains lots of great information.